dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.8.3 (Updated 03062018)
 - Compiled a version of the EA builder for ESRI ArcDesktop Version 10.6.
 - Downsaved the toolbox bundle within ESRI as a version 10.0 toolbox to ensure backwards compatibility with earlier versions of ArcDesktop.

+##### Metadata Wizard version 1.8.4 (Updated 08022018)
+- Updated process for capturing 'geogunit' element for a raster file in GCS.
+Metadata Wizard will use the cell size for both Lat Res / Lon Res and for abscissa res / ordinate res.
+The unit will be the linear unit for the GCS.
+Thanks to D. Hockman-Wert for feedback.